shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “That’s a real pickle, for sure.”

 They took turns tossing stones in the river.
 The ripples were barely visible as they got carried away in the current.
-It didn’t take long for Ersie to have an idea, it just took long for her to figure out a way to pitch the idea to Muddy.
+It didn’t take long for Ersie to have an idea, it just took awhile for her to figure out a way to pitch the idea to Muddy.

 Ersie eyed the boots.
 “Muddy, you’re not going to like this…”